 The sequence of low-level operations needed to implement calling and returning from a function can, in principle, be associated with either the caller or the called routine.
 Were we to be generating code for a "real" machine the amount of this code might be considerable.
 Since a routine is defined once, but possibly called from many places, it is usual to associate most of the actions with the called routine.
 Once again, given the freedom to extend the instruction set of the PVM we can do so in a way that relegates all the finer details to the emulator itself.

-It turns out that we need only five opcodes to implement functions, and one more to deal with addressing a globally declared variable.
+It turns out that we need only three new opcodes to implement void functions.
 In the notation used previously, the intent of these can be summarized as follows.